Black Sands Solace - Archival print

 - All of my prints are printed using Epson Ultrachrome HDR inks on Somerset Velvet fine art paper.
 Epson Ultrachrome HDR is the latest technology of professional, archival, pigment-based inkjet ink.
 Somerset Velvet paper is top quality, 100% cotton, acid-free paper used to create long-lasting prints.

 - I highly recommend getting your print professionally framed using archival, acid-free mats and backing.
+Visit my Framing Advice website page for framing tips and tricks.

 - Avoid hanging the print in sunlight - even with UV glass/plexiglass.